Guides

 What is beta diversity?

 Beta diversity is the ratio between the regional and local species diversity.
 In other words, it measures the distance or dissimilarity between each sample pair.
+Relative abundance is used as the input metric to reflect the underlying microbiome composition of the community.
+The aggregation level of the input data has been set to species level.

 What is the difference between alpha diversity and beta diversity?